boltlabs-inc/zkchannels-spec/tezos/customer-database.md

 | `Ready`          | Customer has a valid pay token | Customer can make payments on the channel.
 | `Started`        | Customer has made a payment request and provided proof that it is valid. | Customer cannot initiate another payment on the channel.
 | `Locked`         | Customer has a valid closing signature for the new channel balances. | Customer cannot initiate another payment on the channel.
-| `PendingClose`   | One of the parties has initiated a close procedure.
+| `PendingExpiry`  | Merchant initiated a channel close.
+| `PendingClose`   | Customer posted closing balances on chain.
-| `Dispute`        | Merchant has evidence that customer posted invalid close information.
+| `Dispute`        | Merchant provided evidence that customer posted invalid closing balances.
+| `PendingCustomerClaim` | The customer initiated a claim of the funds they are due.
 | `Closed`         | The balances on the smart contract are paid out.

+### Update closing balances
+This operation updates the balances of the channel as they are paid out.
+It enforces the following invariants:
+- The merchant can receive money either one or two times
+- The merchant's balance cannot decrease in a subsequent update
+- The customer can receive money exactly once

 ## Schema